Staff Development and Mentoring

 Online Worldwide

-My name is Colby Pearce and for the last twenty-eight (28) years I have provided a direct psychology service to children and young people recovering from a tough start to life and who could not be safely cared for at home, and adults who interact with them in care and professional roles.
+My name is Colby Pearce and for the last twenty-nine (29) years I have provided a direct psychology service to children and young people recovering from a tough start to life and who could not be safely cared for at home, and adults who interact with them in care and professional roles.

 I began my career in child protection working out of an outer suburban office of the Department for Families and Community Services (FACS), in 1995.
 In 2002 I was seconded into an Unaccompanied Humanitarian Minors Program and was one of two Psychologists in the team who visited the Woomera Detention Centre in the aftermath of the 2002 Easter Riots to report to State and Federal governments on the welfare of children and families in immigration detention.
 In the same year I led the process to develop and deliver in-service Attachment training to employees of the Department.